mewbak/antidebug-golang-binary/README.md

 ## main-antidebug.exe

-Binary executes a trivial function (*XOR bitwise*) that decrypts (or encrypts) an URL.
-That functionality could be use in order to ofuscate a *C2* server but it is being shown as example.
+Binary executes a *XOR bitwise* that decrypts (or encrypts) an URL.
+That functionality could be use in order to ofuscate a *C2* server.
 Before that, there is an antidebug function so it makes our task less straightforward.
 It is worth mentioning that binary does not contain any infectious action.
 Furthermore, it is not stripped so feel free in order to reverse it :)

 - [main-antidebug.exe](bin/main-antidebug.exe)